SUPERCILEX/personal-website/_posts/projects/2024-07-21-ringboard.md

 ## Conclusion

 Hopefully this overview of Ringboard provides adequate insights into its inner workings and the reasoning behind its design choices.
-My hope is for the design to support communities around each client implementation such that I need not be involved in their development.
+In a perfect world, Ringboard's design is flexible enough to support self-sustaining communities around each client implementation.

 Happy copying!